 Intrauterine Insemination – IUI A minimally invasive option, IUI involves inserting washed and prepared sperm directly into the uterus, and is an appropriate treatment for retrograde ejaculation.

 Talking with a male fertility specialist about poor sperm delivery may seem daunting, but our professionalism and depth of experience will put you at ease.
-Contact us at Dallas-Fort Worth Fertility Associates to arrange for a consultation.
+Schedule a consultation at Dallas - Fort Worth Fertility Associates to get started today.

 - Causes of Male Infertility